justjake/gmail-unsubscribe/README.md

 Then, we record the status of the thread in the spreadsheet, and change the label of the thread from "Unsubscribe" to "Unsubscribe Success" or "Unsubscribe Failed" (configurable).

+The [source code](./script/main.ts) has comments written for beginner programmers if you want to learn more.

 ## Developer info

 The software is made of two parts - a Google Sheet for the UI, and the Apps Script source that powers the actions.
 This repo only contains the Apps Script source, and needs to connect to a Google Sheet to work.
 We use [google/clasp](https://github.com/google/clasp) to manage the Apps Script source.